-Kai Olson-Sawyer is a Senior Research and Policy Analyst in the GRACE Water and Energy Programs.
-Prior to joining GRACE, Kai was employed at the World Forestry Center in Portland, Oregon and researched with NYC Apollo Alliance.
-Kai received a Masters in sociology with an environmental focus from The New School for Social Research, and a B.A. from Earlham College.
-He holds the Water Footprint Network Certificate of the Global Water Footprint Standard.
+Kai Olson-Sawyer works on the food-water-energy nexus, water footprinting and surface and groundwater resource protection and management.
+Kai produces and writes reports, and creates multimedia content and is a regular contributor to GRACE's Ecocentric blog.
+His work has been published in Huffington Post, Civil Eats, Grist, EcoWatch and AlterNet.
+Prior to GRACE, Kai was a Programs Assistant and Assistant Editor at the World Forestry Center in Portland, Oregon and was a Researcher with NYC Apollo Alliance.
+Kai received an MA in Sociology with an environmental focus from The New School for Social Research, and a BA in English from Earlham College.
+He holds the Water Footprint Network's "Certificate of the Global Water Footprint Standard."
 His body is composed of 60 percent water.

 The toxic algae bloom in Lake Erie that forced Toledo, Ohio authorities to cut drinking water to 400,000 people has subsided, but a major cause of pollution - agricultural runoff - has not.
 The USDA has taken note and is providing funding and technical support to help farmers reduce pollution.

 Pop quiz: Why does your iced coffee habit cost so much more this hot summer?
 Turns out that there's a whole lot of stuff (and effort) that goes into making that cold cup of joe.
 Read on for the reasons behind those jacked up prices.